citp/privacy-policy-historical/l/la/lab/labtestsonline.org.md

 **Removing Your Email Address**
 If you would no longer like to receive email updates from us, please complete our [Contact Us form](https://web.archive.org/contact/?gc=20) using "unsubscribe" as the Subject.
 We will delete your name from our mailing list upon receipt of such an email.

-You may also use this same form to send us any questions you may have about our privacy policy.
-It will be helpful if you would include "privacy" as your subject.
-[Click here](https://web.archive.org/contact/?gc=33).
+You may also [use this same form](https://web.archive.org/contact/?gc=33) to send us any questions you may have about our privacy policy.
+It will be helpful if you would select "privacy" as your subject.